eidoo/hybrid-exchange-sdk/README.md

 This project is designed to make the interaction with **Eidoo Hybrid Exchange** easier.<br>
 You will be able to:
-  - create a trading wallet smart contract,
+  - create a trading wallet smart contract
-  - deposit and withdraw funds from a trading wallet,  withdraw from trading wallet,
+  - deposit and withdraw funds from a trading wallet
-  - list, create and delete orders,
+  - list, create and delete orders
   - retrieve order book informations

 For release notes, please see the [CHANGELOG](./CHANGELOG.md).

 ## Installation
 If you want you can install it with npm: